theBlackBoxSociety/p5js/02_basics.md

 ```

 To call this function, we’d just use its name and give it parameters, exactly like we’ve been calling preexisting functions.
-We can call the function just once or, of course, several times (with custom arguments).
+We can call the function just once or, of course, several times (with custom parameters).
 ```javaScript
 drawRedCircle(100,100,50);
 drawRedCircle(200,200,50);